LPioL/MultiVERSE/README.md

                                -n ./Dataset/Multiplex_Het/Multiplex_2.txt
                                -b ./Dataset/Multiplex_Het/bipartite.txt`

-If you don't have enough memory, you can use the toy example:
+If you don't have enough memory, you can use the toy example by changing the parameters in Eval_MultiVERSE_MH.py and by using the following command:

 `python3 Eval_MultiVERSE_MH.py -n ./Dataset/Multiplex_Het/M1_toy.txt -m ./Dataset/Multiplex_Het/M2_toy.txt -b ./Dataset/Multiplex_Het/bipartite_toy.txt`